 Trump administration revokes deportation protections for 600,000 Venezuelans

-WASHINGTON (AP) — Homeland Security Secretary Kristi Noem said Wednesday that the Trump administration has revoked a decision that would have protected roughly 600,000 people from Venezuela from deportation.
+WASHINGTON (AP) — Homeland Security Secretary Kristi Noem said Wednesday that the Trump administration has revoked a decision that would have protected roughly 600,000 people from Venezuela from deportation, putting some of them at risk of being removed from the country in about two months.

-On “Fox and Friends," Noem said that she reversed the decision made by her successor, Alejandro Mayorkas, in the waning days of the Biden administration that extended Temporary Protected Status.
+Noem signed a six-page notice reversing a decision made by her predecessor, Alejandro Majorkas, in the waning days of the Biden administration to extend Temporary Protected Status.
+The move is effective immediately.

-“Before he left town, Mayorkas signed an order that said for 18 months they were going to extend this protection to people that are on temporary protected status, which meant that they were going to be able to stay here and violate our laws for another 18 months," Noem said.
-“We stopped that.”
+“Before he left town, Mayorkas signed an order that said for 18 months they were going to extend this protection to people that are on Temporary Protected Status, which meant that they were going to be able to stay here and violate our laws for another 18 months," Noem told “Fox and Friends.”

-The move goes into effect immediately.
-The six page notice from the DHS says that the decision from the Trump administration restores the status quo preceding the Biden administration decision to extend protections for Venezuelans until Oct.
-2026.
-Now the TPS expiration goes back to the original date of April 2025.

-The Biden administration previously extended the protections to more than 230,000 Salvadoreans, 103,000 Ukrainians and 1,900 Sudanese that are already living in the U.S. Noem did not say what would happen to them and the DHS notice only refers to Venezuelans.

 The TPS designation gives people legal authority to be in the country but doesn’t provide a long-term path to citizenship.
 They are reliant on the government renewing their status when it expires.
 Critics have said that over time, the renewal of the protection status becomes automatic, regardless of what is happening in the person’s home country.